 our story in Angola

-Chevron has been in this African nation since the 1930s, when Texaco® products were first marketed in Angola.
+Chevron has been in Angola since the 1930s, when Texaco® products were first marketed in the African nation.

 In 1986, additional exploration by Chevron coincided with the delineation of Angola’s Block 0.
 To maintain optimal pressure during production, we began using water-injection technology at the Takula Field in 1990.

-In 2015, Chevron reached an impressive milestone in Angola: 5 billion barrels produced from Block 0, offshore Cabinda.
+In 2015, Chevron reached an impressive milestone in Angola: 5 billion barrels produced from Blocks 0 and 14, located offshore Cabinda in deep water.
 More than a billion of those barrels came from the Takula Field.

 recognition for our work

-In 2009, Offshore magazine selected Tombua-Landana as one of the five most notable projects in the world.
-That year, the $3.8 billion project began production.
+In 2009, the year that the $3.8 billion Tombua-Landana project began production, Offshore magazine, considered a reference publication for the energy and gas industry, selected Tombua-Landana as one of the five most notable projects in the world.
 The deepwater project includes 46 wells and has the fourth-highest compliant, or flexible, tower in the world.
-Considered a reference publication for the energy and gas industry, Offshore awarded the same distinction in 2005 to another Chevron project in Angola, the Benguela Belize–Lobito Tomboco project.
+Offshore awarded the same distinction in 2005 to another Chevron project in Angola, the Benguela Belize–Lobito Tomboco project.